 Refugee Resettlement Fact Sheets

-In Fiscal Year 2009 the U.S. resettled almost three times as many refugees as all the rest of the countries in the industrialized world combined.
+2. The U.S. takes more than twice as many refugees as all countries from the rest of the industrialized world combined.

 Considering that the refugee influx causes increases in all legal and illegal immigration as family and social networks are established in the U.S., the U.N. is effectively dictating much of U.S. immigration policy.